human-centered design strategist

 problem

-The initial version of the Dormio webapp was only used in tests by the people who created it, so the design was purely functional, which served their purposes well.
-However, for that reason, there was no need for a clear user flow, and the main (and most important) user interaction, the input fields at the top, have no clear explanation as to exactly what each of them mean.
+The initial version of the Dormio webapp was only used in tests by the people who created it, which the interface facilitated.
+However, there was no clear user flow, and the main (and most important) user interaction, the input fields at the top, have no clear explanation as to exactly what each one means.

 The original site was great for proof of concept and the initial testing of the system.
 However, with Dormio gaining increasing publicity and interest from outside groups, there became a need for a revamp of the site in order to make it usable by others with less firsthand knowledge, without too much handholding from the original team.
 This would come with the added benefit of contributing to part of Dormio’s mission of making dream interfacing more accessible.
 Finally, with a redesign also came an opportunity to make the interface more aesthetically pleasing, and for the look and feel to be a bit more cohesive with the rest of the material coming out of the Engineering Dreams project at the Media Lab.